Fedi6431/LHE-Local_Host_Executer/README.md

 After running it you can select the "system" that you're using.

+## Guide
 ### Server
-The server is built in java with a socket connection, it will use port 5000 and its own IPv4 as its IP address (Ex.
+The server is built in java with a socket connection, it will use port 65000 and its own IPv4 as its IP address (Ex.
 192.168.1.255).

 ### Client
 The client is built in java with a socket connection like the server.